-- 5.59 If (at any stage after the Legal Ombudsman receives a complaint) an ombudsman considers that the complaint discloses any alleged misconduct about which the relevant Approved Regulator should consider action against the authorised person, the ombudsman: - a) will tell the relevant Approved Regulator; - b) will tell the complainant that the Approved Regulator has been told; - c) may require that Approved Regulator to tell the ombudsman what action it will take; and - d) may report any failure by that Approved Regulator to the Legal Services Board.
-98 - 5.60 If an ombudsman considers that an authorised person has failed to cooperate with the Legal Ombudsman, the ombudsman: - a) will tell the relevant Approved Regulator; - b) may require that Approved Regulator to tell the ombudsman what action it will take; and - c) may report any failure by that Approved Regulator to the Legal Services Board.
-99 - 5.61 An ombudsman, the Legal Ombudsman and members of its staff will disclose to a Approved Regulator any information that it requests in order to investigate alleged misconduct or to fulfil its regulatory functions, so far as an ombudsman considers that the information: - a) is reasonably required by the Approved Regulator; and b) has regard to any right of privacy of any complainant or third party involved (including rights of confidentiality or rights under the Data Protection Act 1998 or the Human Rights Act 1998).
-100
+- 5.59 If (at any stage after the Legal Ombudsman receives a complaint) an ombudsman considers that the complaint discloses any alleged misconduct about which the relevant Approved Regulator should consider action against the authorised person, the ombudsman: - a) will tell the relevant Approved Regulator; - b) will tell the complainant that the Approved Regulator has been told; - c) may require that Approved Regulator to tell the ombudsman what action it will take; and - d) may report any failure by that Approved Regulator (other than the Claims Management Services Regulator) to the Legal Services Board.
+100 - 5.60 If an ombudsman considers that an authorised person has failed to cooperate with the Legal Ombudsman, the ombudsman: - a) will tell the relevant Approved Regulator; - b) may require that Approved Regulator to tell the ombudsman what action it will take; and - c) may report any failure by that Approved Regulator (other than the Claims Management Services Regulator) to the Legal Services Board. - An ombudsman, the Legal Ombudsman and members of its staff will disclose to a Approved Regulator any information that it requests in order to investigate alleged misconduct or to fulfil its regulatory functions, so far as an ombudsman considers that the information: - a) is reasonably required by the Approved Regulator; and b) has regard to any right of privacy of any complainant or third party involved (including rights of confidentiality or rights under the Data Protection Act 1998 or the Human Rights Act 1998).